rapust/BlockReset/README.md

 in the folder with the code.

 # Contacts
-If you have any questions, you can contact me in the discord: rapust
+If you have any questions, you can contact me in Discord: rapust

 The plugin page on spigotmc: https://www.spigotmc.org/resources/blockreset.105192/